 The Township has a few instances of publicly owned farmland, totaling 509.6 acres.
 The largest landholder is the Capital Regional Airport Authority (CRAA) with approximately 337 acres of farmland that is not accessible to the public, but was acquired with federal money and is now leased to area farmers.
-The Lansing Public School District is the second largest public holder of farmland, with 94.63 acres that is leased for farming as well.
-Also, the Michigan Department of Military and Veteran Affairs owns 49 acres as a result of a Lansing land swap with the Lansing Schools.
+The Lansing Public School District is the second largest public holder of farmland, with 94.63 acres that is leased for farmland, with 94.63 acres that is leased for farmland with veteran Affairs owns 49 acres as a result of a Lansing land swap with the Lansing Schools.
+Wood-Webb Park